SEC

 Surveillance doesn't have to be done holistically.
 In fact, many firms today still use different systems for different types of data or even asset classes.
 For example, many financial firms carry out their communications and trade surveillance separately, through different platforms.
 However, trades don’t happen in isolation and this data is deeply interconnected.
 Disparate data not only impacts the time it takes for firms to respond to potential instances of misconduct or market manipulation but it also prevents them from getting a holistic view of their trading operations.

-There have been a number of enforcements related to SEC market manipulation violations.
+There were a number of enforcements related to record keeping violations last year.
 Two large violations that have occurred more recently include:

 Learn more